 \paragraph{Extensions} [2]{\mu^\textrm{robust}_{#2}({#1})} [2]{\mu^\textrm{cost}_{#2}({#1})}

-One of the benefits of using reachable sets to compute responsiveness scores is that we easily customize scores to meet additional requirements (see e.g., \cref{Sec::Demos}).
-One such requirement is \emph{monotonicity} -- i.e., whether a person would be guaranteed a target prediction after increasing (or decreasing) a feature beyond threshold value.
-In general, we can account for such properties through simple operations such as filtering or weighing reachable points.
-We can also apply these operations to construct responsiveness scores that address practical challenges in settings where we are given additional inputs: \begin{itemize}[itemsep=0.2em]
+One of the benefits of reachable sets is that we easily customize scores to meet additional requirements.
+One such requirement is \emph{monotonicity}, i.e., if a person is guaranteed a target prediction by increasing (or decreasing) a feature beyond a threshold value.
+In the simplest case, we can account for properties through operations like filtering or weighing (see e.g., \cref{Sec::Demos}).
+In general, we can construct responsiveness scores that address practical challenges given additional inputs: \begin{itemize}[itemsep=0.2em]

-\item \emph{Individual Preferences}: Given a cost function that captures the difficulty of actions in each direction, we can highlight features that are easier to change (i.e., least costly $k$ features) using a cost-weighed score: $\wtscore{\xp; \; \mathrm{cost}}{j} = \sum_{\ab \in \Ajset{\xp}{j}} \mathrm{cost}(\ab;\xp) \cdot \indic{\clf{\xp + \ab} = \ytarget}$.
+\item \emph{Individual Preferences}: Given a cost function that captures the difficulty of actions in each direction, we can highlight features that are easier to change (i.e., least costly $k$ features) using a cost-weighed score: $\wtscore{\xp; \; \mathrm{cost}}{j} = \sum_{\xq \in \Rjset{\xp}{j}} \mathrm{cost}(\xq;\xp) \cdot \indic{\clf{\xq} = \ytarget}$.